-Frozen sections of the medial iliac lymph node from one ewe infected with Nematodirus battus at post-mortem, directly into super-cooled optimal cutting tissue preservative described in detail in section 2.1.
-Post-sectioning fixation in cold methanol as described in section 2.10 and serial sections were labelled with the BVD-specific mAb VPM 21 (isotype-matched control to the ovine NKp46/NCR1-specific mAb GR13.1 labelling displayed in Figure 5).
+Frozen sections of the medial iliac lymph node collected at post-mortem from two ewes infected with Nematodirus battus to serve as control tissues. (described in detail in section 2.1). sSerial sections were labelled with the Border Disease Virus mAb (isotype-matched control to the ovine NKp46/NCR1 mAblabelling displayed in Figure4).
+There is no brown labelling in the paracorex area surrounding the lymphoid follicle (asterisk).